Pavithra-p25/Product-catalog-system/README.md

 spring.jpa.database-platform=org.hibernate.dialect.MySQL8Dialect
 Run the backend:

-bash
-Copy code
 mvn spring-boot:run
 Backend will run at http://localhost:8080.

 Frontend Setup
 Navigate to the frontend folder:

-bash
-Copy code
 cd frontend
 Install dependencies:

-bash
-Copy code
 npm install
 Start the frontend:

-bash
-Copy code
 npm start
 Frontend will run at http://localhost:3000.

 How to Use the Application
 Open http://localhost:3000 in a browser.

-Log in using predefined credentials.
+Log in with the username- admin , password- 1234.

 Once logged in: